satyamisme/gps-mover1/README.md

-# GPS Mover
+## GPS Mover

-**Version:** 1.0.0
-**Package:** `com.hamham.gpsmover`
-**Minimum Android Version:** Android 8.1 (API 27)
-**Target/Compile SDK:** Android 14 (API 34)
-**Design System:** Material 3 (Material You) with full light/dark theme support and modern UI/UX.

----

-## Overview

-**GPS Mover** is an advanced Android application that allows users to set and spoof their device location without enabling mock location.
+An advanced Android application that allows users to set and spoof their device location without enabling mock location.
 It is designed for use with Xposed/LSPosed modules and provides a modern, user-friendly interface for managing favorite locations, controlling location spoofing, and customizing app behavior.

 ---